 Created by 1 person, available to everyone!

-(Please note that PayPal or credit/debit donations can be securely made through the Paypal server to my World Destinations Direct OU company account.
-And all donation amounts are treated as 'sales input' so are inclusive of the Paypal transaction fee, VAT and are liable for declaration for my tax in both Estonia and Greece.
-Approximately 75% of your donation will be used by me to keep HydraDirect going for everyone.)
+(Please note that all donation amounts are treated as 'sales input' so are inclusive of VAT and are liable for declaration for tax declaration in both Estonia and Greece.)

 From 25th May, ok to travel to/from Hydra within Greece.